Basil Hall (Royal Navy officer, born 1788)

-Biography
+Early life

 Although his family home was at Dunglass, Haddingtonshire (now East Lothian), Basil Hall was born in George Square, Edinburgh, at his aunt's house.
 He was educated at the Royal High School and joined the Royal Navy in 1802, being commissioned a Lieutenant in 1808, and later rising to the rank of captain.

 Hall served aboard many vessels involved in exploration and scientific and diplomatic missions.
 From the beginning of his naval career he had been encouraged by his father to keep a journal, which later became the source for a series of books and publications describing his travels.

+Service in the Napoleonic Wars

 While serving aboard HMS Endymion, Hall witnessed Sir John Moore being carried dying from the Battle of Corunna.
 It was also aboard the Endymion that Hall met William Howe De Lancey, who later married Hall's sister Magdalene.
 De Lancey was struck by a cannonball at the Battle of Waterloo, and it was for her brother that Magdalene wrote A Week at Waterloo in 1815, a poignant narrative describing how she nursed him in his final days.

-In 1810 he voyaged to Rockall aboard the Endymion and in 1811 was part of the first landing party there.
-His hazardous exploits in returning with this party were described in Fragments of Voyages and Travels.
+In 1810, he voyaged to Rockall aboard the Endymion and in 1811 was part of the first landing party there.
+His hazardous exploits in returning with this party were described in Fragments of Voyages and Travels, first published in 1831.

+Publication on the geology of the Cape of Good Hope

-In 1813, Hall published along with Professor John Playfair a description of the granitic intrusions within the sedimentary sandstone structures that he saw in the Platteklip Gorge near the Table Mountain in the Cape of Good Hope.
+In 1813, Hall published, along with Professor John Playfair a description of the granitic intrusions within the sedimentary sandstone structures that he saw in the Platteklip Gorge near the Table Mountain in the Cape of Good Hope.
 The phenomenon was re-examined at another location called as the Green Point Contact by Charles Darwin in 1836.

+Travels to Java, China, Korea, and the Ryukyu Islands

-Hall explored Java in 1813 and as a part of a diplomatic mission to China under Lord Amherst in 1816 undertook surveys of the west coast of Korea and the outlying Ryukyu Islands of Japan.
+Hall explored Java in 1813 and, as a part of a diplomatic mission to China under Lord Amherst in 1816 undertook surveys of the west coast of Korea and the outlying Ryukyu Islands.
 This resulted in his book Account of a Voyage of Discovery to the West Coast of Corea and the Great Loo-Choo Island in the Japan Sea (1818), which was one of the first descriptions of Korea by a European.

+Description of an 1815 shipwreck

 Hall's journals also provide one of the few accounts of the wreck of the Arniston in 1815, which gave its name to the seaside town of Arniston, South Africa.
 As a captain, he was very critical of the fact that this ship did not have a marine chronometer with which to calculate longitude, and attributed the great loss of life directly to this false economy.

+Interviewing Napoleon

 In 1817 he also took the opportunity to interview Napoleon (who had been an acquaintance of his father) on St. Helena.